Fig. A: the humble beginnings of the Cups N Cakes Network

 Over the years, MacCallum's commitment to elevating Canadian music earned him a spot as a Polaris Prize Juror, a WCMA Juror, a consultant for music festival curation, and a dear friend to independent music in Canada.

-… is a lapsed bass player, aspiring naturalist, and cooking enthusiast.
+Chris Lammiman is a lapsed bass player, aspiring naturalist, and cooking enthusiast.
 He loves music, and tries to attend as many live shows as time and old bones allow.
 To make money, he works in disaster management, planning for and responding to major emergencies.
 Chris lives with his partner, one dog, and one cat on Treaty 7 land in what is now known as Calgary.

-Louise Jaunet (Reviews): After spending many years studying biopharmaceutical sciences, Louise Jaunet made her way freely into Montreal's underground psychedelic rock scene to seek answers to some questions that modern science tends to ignore.
+Louise Jaunet: After spending many years studying biopharmaceutical sciences, Louise Jaunet made her way freely into Montreal's underground psychedelic rock scene to seek answers to some questions that modern science tends to ignore.
 As a self-taught outsider, she draws inspiration from the Dadaist and Surrealist movements to proudly channel her Franco-German cultural heritage.
 The film Metropolis by Fritz Lang had a profound impact on her psyche during her childhood, to the extent that she now has obsessive thoughts about posthumanism, cyborgs and alchemy.
 She believes that music is simply the most effective means of communication of our century.

 Photo credit Hayley Frail